-OS-Visible Workarounds 575
+OS-Visible Workarounds 597

-OSVW_ID_Length, the erratum is unknown to the latest release.
+OSVW_ID_Length-Bits [15:0].
+The number of valid bits in the OSVW erratum status vector OSVW_E.
+If a specific erratum has an OSVW ID that is greater than or equal to the OSVW_ID_Length, the erratum is unknown to the latest release.
 Otherwise, the erratum status bit in the appropriate OSVW MSR can be checked to see if a workaround is required.

 The erratum status bit vector (OSVW_E) is accessed through OSVW MSR 1 and following.
 For MSR N, the 64-bit MSR holds erratum status bits (N-1)64+63:(N-1)64.
-To access the erratum status for OSVW ID number n (E[n] in the diagram), read MSR N, where N = n/64 + 1, and test bit i, where $i = n \mod 64$.
+To access the erratum status for OSVW ID number n (E[n] in the diagram), read MSR N, where N = n/64 + 1, and test bit i, where i = n modulo 64.